mvhsbball22/dndwikiv1/home/ice-cave.md

 ### Fight with the welcome crew

+The group walks into the cave and were immediately greeted by several people, none of whom speak a language that our heroes can understand, despite Orel running through a litany of options.
+Largo puts forward a very peaceful overture by sitting down and seeming as non-threatening as possible.
+Before his butt could hit the ground (which, remember, is not far removed given his short statute), Orel and Savien strike the apparent leader.
+A short scuffle ends with Orel holding aloft the amulet previously worn by his downed foe, and the remaining Uthgardt people immediately consider Orel their leader.

+With the meager resistance overcome, the group heads deeper into the mountain and discovers a room featuring large statues, and exits to each of the cardinal directions.

 ### The split
 Aloine, Lia, and Savien head to the north while Largo, Steve, and Orel head through a fissure to the West.